A Convergence Diagnostic for Bayesian Clustering: Introduction

-To overcome these limitations, we propose a Hotelling-type convergence diagnostic.
-The relative frequency of visited states is compared to the true equilibrium distribution, known up to a normalizing constant.
-In the same spirit as~\cite{ZellnerMin:Gibbs:1995}, this additional information serves not only to determine whether the MCMC has converged, but also whether it has to the correct result.
-Large values of our convergence statistic are quantified via tail probabilities of its asymptotic distribution, which we derive by extending the regenerative sampling Central Limit Theorem~\cite{Mykland:Tierney:Yu:Regeneration:1995, Hobert:Jones:Presnell:Rosenthal:2002, Jones:Haran:Caffo:Neath:2006} to a multivariate setting.
-While the criteria of~\cite{ZellnerMin:Gibbs:1995} apply only to Gibbs samplers, ours applies to any irreducible aperiodic Markov chain on a finite state space \cite{Roberts:Rosenthal:2004}.
-For example, this includes model-based clustering for mixtures of exponential families with conjugate priors, for which the model parameters can be integrated out.
+In this paper, we propose a single-chain convergence diagnostic specifically tailored to discrete-space MCMC.
+Namely, we consider a Hotelling-type statistic on the relative frequency of visited states.
+While no convergence diagnostic can positively ascertain that a given MCMC sample is representative of its equilibrium distribution~\citep{Cowles:Carlin:Review:1996}, ours can detect seemingly convergent chains in which the relative frequency of visited states is incorrect.
+This is done in the spirit of~\cite{ZellnerMin:Gibbs:1995} by leveraging information from the unnormalized equilibrium distribution.
+For clustering applications, this is available for mixtures of exponential families with conjugate priors, for which the model parameters can be integrated out.
+Our diagnostic quantifies lack of convergence via tail probabilities of its asymptotic distribution, which we derive by extending the regenerative sampling Central Limit Theorem~\citep{Mykland:Tierney:Yu:Regeneration:1995,Hobert:Jones:Presnell:Rosenthal:2002,Jones:Haran:Caffo:Neath:2006} to a multivariate setting.
+A related approach is that of~\cite{johnson98}, but for which running an additional coupling chain is required.

 The remainder of this paper is organized as follows.
-Section~\ref{section:clustering_and_MCMC} introduces a basic modeling framework for Bayesian clustering.
-In Section~\ref{section:conv} we define our test statistic and derive its asymptotic distribution.
+Section~\ref{section:clustering_and_MCMC} describes the general framework of Bayesian clustering in which our convergence diagnostic may be applied.
+In Section~\ref{section:conv} we define our convergence statistic and derive its asymptotic distribution.
 In Section~\ref{section:application}, we illustrate the benefits of our methodology in a Bayesian clustering analysis of genetic mutants of the flowering plant \emph{Arabidopsis thaliana}.
 We conclude in Section~\ref{section:discuss} with potential directions for future work.